Derilion/icarus/README.md

 The currently only supported hotword to activate voice interaction is 'Jarvis'.

 ### Installation of Skills
-Skill files need to be copied to the `icarus_base/skills/` directory.
+Skill files need to be copied to the `icarus/skills/` directory.
 When Icarus is restarted it will automatically recognize skills and enable them.

 ### Installation of Clients
-Client files need to be copied to the `icarus_base/src/Clients/` directory.
+Client files need to be copied to the `icarus/Clients/` directory.
 When Icarus is restarted it will automatically recognize clients and enable them.

 ## How to write new Skills

 For Skills a straightforward API is given via inheritance.
-Inherit from `skills.superclient.SuperClient`, set values for self.id and the skill can be loaded.
+Inherit from `icarus.skills.superclient.SuperClient`, set values for self.id and the skill can be loaded.

 General parameters which should be set are:
-- `self.id: unique id`
+- `self.id`: unique id
 - `self.name`: skill name shown in userspace
 - `self.version`: version revision of the skill
 - `self.creator`: credit to yourself (and to blame you ofc)